Sun Jun 16

 Quieter still - a handful of frames all day.
 The undemanding stretch deepens into the kind of beach day you don’t remember individually.

 The one day the camera really came alive.
-South to the cove villages of 2 Mai and Vama Veche - the latter right on the Bulgarian border, the very southern tip of the Romanian coast.
-The shape reads as a long beach walk linking the two, soaking up the scruffy, free-spirited, stay free atmosphere those villages have guarded for decades.
-The only properly tourist-feeling day of the whole stay.
+South to 2 Mai and Vama Veche, the latter right on the Bulgarian border at the very southern tip of the Romanian coast.
+The shape reads as a long beach walk linking the two villages - 25 frames at each - with a 1.3 km tracked walk around midday.
+The only properly tourist-feeling day of the whole stay, and the last day on the coast.

 A deliberately undemanding beach stay at RO’s more-low-key cove villages, avoiding the busier northern coast and the canonical inland day-trip targets.
-The interior detours (Bicaz, Focșani) are anomalies — possibly errand-driven, not vacation excursions.
+The hull is tiny on purpose - 6 km of coast worked over six days.